ergebnis/php-cs-fixer-config-template/README.md

 ## Credits

-This project is inspired by [`ergebnis/php-cs-fixer-config`](https://github.com/ergebnis/php-cs-fixer-config).
+This package is inspired by [`ergebnis/php-cs-fixer-config`](https://github.com/ergebnis/php-cs-fixer-config).

 ## Social